 Previous topics and winners

 Previous winners of the prize have been Ruslan Medzhitov (2013, Immunology), Karl Deisseroth (2017, Biological Basis of Psychiatric Disorders), and Alessandro Aiuti (2020, Genome Editing and Gene Therapy).
+You will find more information on the previous laureates here.

 Else Kröner and the Else Kröner-Fresenius-Stiftung (EKFS)